ACCESS-NRI/ILAMB-workflow/ilamb_note.md

 ## 4. Run `ilamb`

 #### ilamb-run
 Now that we have the configuration file set up, you can run the study using the `ilamb-run` script.
-Executing the command:
+Executing the following command at the $ILAMB_ROOT directory:
 ```
 ilamb-run --config sample.cfg --model_root $ILAMB_ROOT/MODELS/ --regions global
 ```